Tourist Places to Visit Near Indore Within 200 km: My Favorite Day Trips & Weekend Getaways

 What it costs: Entry to Jahaz Mahal and main monuments is around ₹25–40 for Indians and ₹250 for foreign travelers.
 The sound and light show ticket costs around ₹100.

 How to reach: The drive from Indore via Dhar is scenic and smooth.
 Buses are available but less frequent, so I usually prefer driving.
-Parking is available near main monuments for a small fee.
+Parking is available near the main monuments for a small fee.

-Food I loved nearby:
+Food I love nearby:

 • Local dhabas serve simple dal-bafla, a Malwa specialty.